manslarsen/Analyzing-Gender-Representations-in-Family-Movies/README.md

 # Voyant-Tool-Collocate
-This is the github repo for Voyant Collocate tool used in the report.
+This is the github repo for Analyzing Gender Representations in Family Movies report.